IzuPytha/first_project/README.md

-# first_project
-Match final goals and results prediction using match stats.

-### Match Predictor Documentation
+# Match Predictor Documentation
-Overview
+## Overview

 This file provides an overview of the trained machine learning model used to predict football match results and number of goals scored.
 The models were built using scikit-learn and XGBoost.

 **Model Details**
 Type: XGBoost Classifier
 Training Dataset: Processed match data containing team stats, form,etc.